ArchivesServer/archivesserver.github.io/content/docs/glossary.md

 **Blackout, the**: A period of global disruption to regional networks that precipitated a sharp market downturn.
 The more secure architecture of SYNC’s Network eventually replaced the Internet as a result.

-**Brain-machine interface or “BMI”**: A device that allows direct communication between a user’s brain and a computer system.
+**BMI (Brain-machine interface)**: A device that allows direct communication between a user’s brain and a computer system.
 Commonly in the form of a so-called “brain-net” (for a wearable BMI) or a “skulljack” (a BMI cybernetically implanted in the user’s brain).
 BMIs are a new technology originally developed by the military.
 The first consumer-grade models are just entering the marketplace, and they are most popular among Netcriminals and the younger generation.

 **Brainmapping and braintaping**: Brain mapping technology was developed to scan the human brain to aid with the diagnosis and study of brain disorders.
 It has now become a general term for brain scans of many types.
 Braintaping is a specialized, extremely detailed application of brainmapping technology that allows the user to develop a working (but currently imperfect) copy of the original brain.
 Both technologies are essential for the creation of strong AI and androids.